opendocsg/slw-judgments-backfill/2004_SGHC_229/report.md

 (3) and (4).
 I disallowed item (3) on the simple basis that the plaintiff could not explain what this claim was for.
 It is hornbook law that special damages can only be recovered if they are strictly proved.
 There was hence no basis for the Court to make this award.
 Secondly, I disallowed item (4)

 - the plaintiff’s brother’s air ticket from Malaysia to Singapore.
-I reached this decision on the basis of the Court of Appeal decision in _Teng Ching Sin & Another v Leong Kwong Sun_ [1994] 1 SLR 758 which stated that transport expenses incurred by family members in visiting an injured plaintiff should not be recoverable without evidence that those visits were important and necessary in the plaintiff’s recovery.
+I reached this decision on the basis of the Court of Appeal decision in _Teng Ching Sin & Another v Leong Kwong Sun_ <span class="citation">[1994] 1 SLR 758</span> which stated that transport expenses incurred by family members in visiting an injured plaintiff should not be recoverable without evidence that those visits were important and necessary in the plaintiff’s recovery.
 No evidence of this nature was adduced.
 Hence, I did not think it would be fair to allow the plaintiff to claim for his brother’s flight back from Malaysia with him.

 25     I should mention that in relation to item (1) – the medical expenses amounting to $15,120.05, while I had ordered this amount be awarded to the plaintiff, I had further directed the Public Trustee pay out this money only after resolving whether the insurer were entitled to the money under the doctrine of subrogation.